 '''

 Grammar: version ( <quoted_string> | none );

-Blocks: options

-Tags: server

 '''

-Specifies the version number of the server to return in response to a version.bind query.
+Specifies the version number of the server to return in response to a version. bind query.

 This is the version the server should report via a query of the name version.bind with type TXT and class CHAOS.
 The default is the real version number of this server.
 Specifying version none disables processing of the queries.